 You can be more prepared for residential fire by decreasing your fire risk and installing early warning systems and fire extinguishers.
 Getting out of a burning building alive is a matter of having a plan rehearsing it and acting quickly.

-Rioting and other violent protests are an increasingly common sight in 2019’s politically charged landscape.
+Rioting and other violent protests are an increasingly common sight in our politically charged landscape.
 Getting caught in a fast forming mob of people is a surefire way to be severely beaten or killed.

 Rioters often lockdown roads, flip over cars and set fires to businesses.
 While they cause considerable property damage, the risk to those they deem the others or the opposition is far greater.